 Designed for players to practice using dance pads with.
 Easier than the usual, as everything is unlocked, less enemies are spawned, and the player starts with better equipment.

-Create your own levels and share them with others.
+Create levels and share them with others.
 Unlocked after beating Zone 4.

 Puzzle rooms created with the intent of teaching players some advanced strategies.
 The Bard character is always selected in the Codex rooms.